-If you came to Dominica, it’s probably natural rather than urban attractions you’re itching for.
-Still, this doesn’t mean that you shouldn’t spend at least a couple of hours in quaint and colourful Roseau before venturing into the heart of the island.
+Most people are likely drawn to Dominica for its natural delights rather than its urban attractions, but in my opinion it’s worth spending at least a couple of hours in quaint and colourful Roseau before venturing into the heart of the island.

-With some pretty historical architecture, beautiful Botanical Gardens and a fantastic view from Morne Bruce Hill there certainly are some good reasons to stick around for a bit.
-Here’s a list of 5 things you shouldn’t miss while in Roseau.
+With a few pretty examples of historical architecture, some beautiful Botanical Gardens and a fantastic view from Morne Bruce Hill, there certainly are some good reasons to stick around for a bit.
+Here’s a list of five things you shouldn’t miss while in Roseau.

 Roseau’s pleasant Botanical Gardens are a great place to spend a relaxing hour or two.
 You can check out Dominica’s National Flower (the colourful Bwa Kwaib) as well as plenty of other local flora.
-Two aviaries in the northern section hold garrulous imperial amazon and red-necked amazon parrots, which are native to the island.
+Two aviaries in the northern section hold noisy imperial Amazon and red-necked Amazon parrots, which are native to the island.

 Roseau’s historic Old Market is located at the southwestern end of King George V. Street.
 Today it mostly deals in crafts and is a good place to stock up on souvenirs at the end of your trip.

 Roseau’s New Market on the other hand is still a very much active produce market.
-There are plenty of stalls selling fruit and vegetables as well as a small fish market.
-Located at the northwestern end of the harbour it’s mainly a nice place to mingle with the locals.
+There are plenty of stalls selling fruit and vegetables, as well as a small fish market.
+Located at the northwestern end of the harbour, we found it to be a nice place to mingle with the locals.

-Nearby Peebles park, though small, is a pleasant place to take a break, while on the western end of the boulevard you’ll find the old barracoon, where slaves used to be imprisoned before being auctioned off.
-A grim reminder of Dominica’s past.
+Nearby Peebles park, though small, is a nice place to take a break, while on the western end of the boulevard you’ll find the Old Barracoon, where slaves used to be imprisoned before being auctioned off – A grim reminder of Dominica’s colonial past.

 Map of Roseau